-- (e) Computation of time.
+- (3) Interest shall be assessed on all repayments made after the initial 90-day repayment period established at paragraph (d)(1) of this section or the 30-day repayment period established at paragraph (d)(2) of this section.
+The amount of interest due shall be the greater of: - (i) An amount calculated in accordance with 28 U.S.C.
+1961 (a) and (b); or - (ii) The amount actually earned on the funds set aside under this section. - (e) Computation of time.
 The time periods established by this section shall be computed in accordance with 11 CFR 111.2. - (f) Additional repayments.
-Nothing in this section will prevent the Commission from making additional repayment determinations on one or more of the bases set forth at 11 CFR 9038.2(b) after it has made a final determination on any such basis.
-The Commission may make additional repayment determinations where there exist facts not used as the basis for a previous final determination.
+Nothing in this section will prevent the Commission from making additional repayment determinations on one or more of the bases set forth at 11 CFR 9038.2(b) after it has made a repayment determination on any such basis.
+The Commission may make additional repayment determinations where there exist facts not used as the basis for any previous determination.
 Any such additional repayment determination will be made in accordance with the provisions of this section. - (g) Newly-discovered assets.
-If, after any initial or final repayment determination made under this section, a candidate or his or her authorized committee(s) receives or becomes aware of assets not previously included in any statement of net outstanding campaign obligations submitted pursuant to 11 CFR 9034.5, the candidate or his or her authorized committee(s) shall promptly notify the Commission of such newly-discovered assets.
-Newlydiscovered assets may include refunds. rebates, late-arriving receivables, and actual receipts for capital assets in excess of the value specified in any previously-submitted statement of net outstanding campaign obligations.
-Newly-discovered assets may serve as a basis for additional repayment determinations under 11 CFR 9038.2(f). - (h) Petitions for rehearing; stays pending appeal.
-The candidate may file a petition for rehearing of a final repayment determination in accordance with 11 CFR 9038.5(a).
-The candidate may request a stay of a final repayment determination in accordance with 11 CFR 9038.5(c) pending the candidate's appeal of that repayment determination.
+If, after any repayment determination made under this section, a candidate or his or her authorized committee(s) receives or becomes aware of assets not previously included in any statement of net outstanding campaign obligations submitted pursuant to 11 CFR 9034.5, the candidate or his or her authorized committee(s) shall promptly notify the Commission of such newlydiscovered assets.
+Newly-discovered assets may include refunds, rebates, latearriving receivables, and actual receipts for capital assets in excess of the value specified in any previously-submitted statement of net outstanding campaign obligations.
+Newly-discovered assets may serve as a basis for adand the control of the state of ditional repayment determinations under 11 CFR 9038.2(f).

+(h) Petitions for rehearing; stays pending appeal.
+The candidate may file a petition for rehearing of a repayment determination in accordance with 11 CFR 9038.5(a).
+The candidate may request a stay of a repayment determination in accordance with 11 CFR 9038.5(c) pending the candidate's appeal of that repayment determination.